SAP/terraform-provider-btp/docs/data-sources/globalaccount.md

 page_title: "btp_globalaccount Data Source - terraform-provider-btp"
 subcategory: ""
 description: |-
-  Get details about a global account.
+  Gets details about a global account.
   Tip:
   You must be assigned to the global account admin or viewer role.
   Further documentation: